 You can be charged with one or several drug-related crimes depending on the circumstances surrounding your arrest and the facts of your case.
-Some of the most common kinds of drug offenses our drug defense lawyers handle include:
+Some of the most common kinds of drug offenses our Greensburg drug defense lawyers near you handle include:

 - Drug Possession: It is unlawful under 35 Pa.
 Code §780-113(a)(1) to manufacture, sell, deliver, hold, offer for sale, or possess any controlled substance or other drug, device, or cosmetic that has been misbranded or adulterated.
 The specific charge and sentence you face depend on the type and amount of drug in your possession.
 Schedule I and II drugs are considered the most serious and can lead to harsh mandatory minimum sentences.

 - Drug Trafficking: Drug trafficking can involve a wide range of conduct, from manufacturing and packaging drugs for distribution, hiding or transporting drugs, importing or exporting drugs, and distributing or selling drugs to others.
 Depending on the evidence, you may face charges for drug possession or possession with the intent to sell.
 You also can face serious charges for drug trafficking under 18 Pa.
 Code §7508.
 In some cases, drug trafficking is a misdemeanor.
 However, more often, it is a felony and comes with harsh minimums.